affinidi/affinidi-didcomm-dart/README.md

 A Dart package for implementing secure and private communication on your app using DIDComm v2 Messaging protocol.
 DIDComm v2 Messaging is a decentralised communication protocol that uses a Decentralised Identifier (DID) to establish a secure communication channel and send a private and verifiable message.

 The DIDComm for Dart package provides the tools and libraries to enable your app to send DIDComm messages.
-It supports various encryption algorithms and DID methods, such as `did:peer`, `did:key`, `did:web`, and `did:peer` for signing and encrypting to ensure the secure and private transport of messages to the intended recipient, establishing verifiable and trusted communication.
+It supports various encryption algorithms and DID methods, such as `did:peer`, `did:key`, and `did:web` for signing and encrypting to ensure the secure and private transport of messages to the intended recipient, establishing verifiable and trusted communication.

 ## Table of Contents